DanielRosa73/TVID_projet/README.md

 - Do not touch the arrows in the boxes(Crash) Need to be fixed
 - Interface might not be charged, just rerun the app
+- Be sure to put the folder videos at the root of the project

 ## Guide